dhongyeon/CS/Problem3/README.md

 ```

 ### 2. Orbit Calculation
-* The mathematics underlying the numerical calculation of the orbit comes from the definition of acceleration, velocity, and position.
+* The mathematics underlying the numerical calculation of the orbit comes from the definition of acceleration, velocity, and position, which is basically the Taylor expansion

 >$$v(t+h) \approx v(t)+ a(t)\bullet h$$
 >$$ v(t) \approx \frac{s(t+h)-s(t)}{h}$$